Skip to main content

 Usage

-With the Iomete Airflow Plugin installed and configured, you can now use the IometeOperator in your Airflow DAGs to trigger Spark jobs.
+Once the plugin is installed and configured, you can use the IometeOperator in your DAGs to trigger Spark jobs.

-All your DAG's should be added to dags/ folder in your Airflow home directory (or to the directory where you ran docker-compose)
+All DAGs should be placed in the dags/ folder in your Airflow home directory (or the directory where you ran docker-compose).

-1. task_id: A unique identifier for the task in the DAG (required).
+task_idstrYesUnique identifier for the task in the DAG.

 {